 Some communities are exempt from these international bans because the hunting of whale sharks is considered a part of traditional lifestyle.
 See this article in Top Indonesia that describes the traditional hunting of whale sharks, mantas, dolphins and whales off the island of Lembata in Indonesia.

-Breaking News – A dead, 18 foot long, whale shark washed ashore in the state of Tamil Nadu in India, apparently the victim of a collision with a ship.
+Whale sharks are in trouble, from fishing and bycatch.
+But there are other dangers too.
+A dead, 18 foot long, whale shark washed ashore in the state of Tamil Nadu in India, bringing worldwide attention to its demise from a collision with a ship.
 During the necropsy, a plastic spoon was discovered stuck in the whale’s digestive system, apparently ingested while the animal was feeding.
 “It is a stark revelation how plastic waste is getting into the marine eco-system.
 The marine species can’t distinguish between floating plastic and prey.
 We should avoid dumping plastic waste into the sea,” a local official stated.